nburwell/web_sockets/README.md

         /usr/local/bin/redis-server &
         ./server.rb

+5. View the client page in a browser [localhost:4000](http://localhost:4000)

-5. To publish commands to the redis channel, do something like:
+6. To publish commands to the redis channel, do something like:

         redis-cli
         > publish 'chat' 'This is a test message from redis command line client'